shmsw25/AmbigQA/README.md

 - train_light.json (3.3M)
 - dev_light.json (977K)

-`train.json` and `dev.json` files contains a list of dictionary that represents a single datapoint, with the following keys
+`train.json` and `dev.json` files contain a list of dictionary that represents a single datapoint, with the following keys

 - `id` (string): an identifier for the question, consistent with the original NQ dataset.
 - `question` (string): a question.
 This is identical to the question in the original NQ except we postprocess the string to start uppercase and end with a question mark.